worldpeaceio/rules_envfile/README.md

 ````

 Notes:
-- This rule does not support unquoted env vars
+- This rule only supports quoted env vars (see #1)
-- This rule does not support
+- This rule only supports env files in a bazel package (see #2)